 Having visited quite a number of wonderful Mayan sites in the Yucatan region of Mexico and most recently Copan in Honduras, I was intrigued to see what more Tikal had to offer.
 The answer is simple.
 Its size.
 Tikal is vast.
-The site lies in the tropical rainforest of Northern Guatemala and much of is still buried by the jungle.
-But what has been uncovered is hugely impressive and being at such a scale means its not too hard to lose the crowds and experience its quiet wonder.
+The site lies in the tropical rainforest of Northern Guatemala and much of it is still buried by the jungle.
+But what has been uncovered is hugely impressive and it’s not too hard to lose the crowds and experience its quiet wonder.

 To start with its actually a bit daunting to strike off away from the main crowd as there’s a definite sense that it would be easy to take a wrong turn and find yourself lost in the undergrowth.
 So the best first stop is the Great Plaza which while busy is a good place to orientate and to see some of the largest ruins on the site.

 It was the centre of the ancient city and is surrounded by four structures, including Temple I, the huge pyramid that’s synonymous with Tikal.
 Like many Mayan pyramids it was built to house the tomb of a great ruler, in this case Hasaw Chan K’awil, who was greatly revered for defeating an enemy state.
 Directly opposite is Temple II, built for the same ruler’s wife and a slightly smaller fatter version of Temple I with a wide staircase.

 While these two are the largest structures in the plaza, arguably the most impressive is the North Acropolis which runs along one whole side.
 There are 12 temples visible but because the complex was built and rebuilt on top of itself there are remains of something like 100 other structures underneath.
 It’s incredibly to stand up there with the two pyramids either side and imagine what it must have been like in its heyday.